- Make fee-free cash withdrawals

-The Pound Sterling has strengthened against the Turkish lira in recent years.
-If you believe this trend is set to continue, you can take advantage of weakening lira by using your card to take advantage of the card scheme exchange rate, which is close to the market rate.
+The pound sterling has strengthened against the Turkish lira in recent years.
+If you believe this trend is set to continue, you can take advantage of weakening lira by using your card for the card scheme exchange rate, which is close to the market rate.

 Which exchange rate is the best?